-Gerecht maintained this line even as Iran entered new talks with the P5+1 negotiating powers in late 2013 that were generally praised by all parties.
+Gerecht opposed from the beginning the ultimately-successful diplomatic efforts that produced the Iran nuclear deal.
 "Iranian leaders," he wrote in an October 2013 op-ed co-authored with FDD executive director Mark Dubowitz, "probably are entering these negotiations for one reason: to test Barack Obama's mettle.
 They want to see whether Tehran can have the bomb and sanctions relief."
 They added: "The United States shouldn't be fooled by false divisions within the regime.
 Abandoning the long quest for atomic weapons would be an extraordinary humiliation for Iran's ruling class.
 That isn't going to happen unless Iran's supreme leader and his guards know with certainty that the Islamic order is finished if they don't abandon the bomb."
 In a separate article, from May 2013, Gerecht and Dubowitz argued that "The principal question is whether the West can bring sufficient non-military pressure upon Ayatollah Khamenei and his guards to make them relent in their atomic quest.
 We are skeptical."